rawiriblundell/jsonprint/README.md

 ], "arg": [
 ```

-If `-n` or `--no-bracket` is specified, the leading bracket is omittied i.e.
+If `-n` or `--no-bracket` is specified, the leading bracket is omitted i.e.
 the output becomes either:

 `,[`